-Zagreb is split into two main areas, the Upper Town and the Lower Town that are joined by a historic funicular.
+Zagreb is split into two main areas, the Upper Town and the Lower Town, joined by a historic funicular.

 Top Pick